 Rabid Wolf Spider (Rabiosa rabida)

-Detailing the identifying qualities of the Rabid Wolf Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Rabid Wolf Spider.

 Updated: 8/7/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org